resendlabs/resend-rails-smtp-example/README.md

-This is an example rails app on how to configure and use the [Resend SMPT Support](https://resend.com/docs/send-with-rails) with Rails Action Mailer
+This is an example rails app on how to configure and use the [Resend SMTP Support](https://resend.com/docs/send-with-rails) with Rails Action Mailer

 # Setup